John Hampden Grammar School: Headteachers

-There have only been six headteachers in the history of the school.
+There have only been seven headteachers in the history of the school.
 The management of the original schools was vested in the trustees who in turn entrusted day-to-day control to art masters Henry Bayfield and Shaw Wilson and the Education Committee secretary WT Pycraft.
 The secretary was replaced by Hamilton Haddow and in 1913 by Arthur Gardham.
 W. J. Stamps took over from Bayfield in 1911 and he ultimately became Headmaster of the School of Art.
 The first headmaster (known in 1920 as Principal) of the Technical School was Arthur Gardham who joined in 1913 and won the MC with the Royal Garrison Artillery during the First World War.
 The former army captain is remembered by old boys as a determined character who liked to get his own way.
 As a result of his wartime injuries he always carried a walking stick.
 He would hold a daily roll call on the Fives Court when he inspected hair, shoes and general tidiness.

 After the sudden death in post of Gardham at the age of 51, the governors appointed William John Davies (1893-1977).
-Davies was an ex-army captain who had taught at Greenwich Royal Hospital School, Dame Allan's School and Acton Technical College, where he was senior physics lecturer.
 As the split between the School and College started in 1946, Davies was both principal of the college and headmaster of the school.
 When Davies was due to retire his job was split; the college job going to Desmond Everett (in 1960) and Harold Ward becoming headmaster (in 1958).
 He retired in 1982 and was replaced by Andrew MacTavish.
-MacTavish then retired in July 2000 and was replaced by Stephen Nokes.
-Nokes retired after 16 years in service in July 2016, replaced by Tracey Hartley in September 2016, the school's first female headteacher.
+MacTavish retired in July 2000 and was replaced by Stephen Nokes.
+Nokes retired in July 2016, replaced by Tracey Hartley in September 2016, the school's first woman headteacher.
+Owen Jones took over from Tracey Hartley in September 2026, having previously been headteacher at Northampton Academy.